aisgbnok/provisioning/packages/clean_setup/README.md

 * PowerShell
 * OneDrive
 * Google Chrome
-* Terminal
 * Microsoft AV1 Video Extension
 * Microsoft HEVC Video Extension

 ### Intel Drivers

+Installs the latest Intel drivers for supported processors and adapters.
+The included Intel drivers are for "modern" devices, but your device may require an older or a more advanced driver depending on your system for best performance.
-Installs the latest Intel Drivers for modern processors and adapters.
-For graphics this generally means Intel 6th gen and up.
-However, it is recommended to check your specific system and the driver information on Intel's website for support details.
+Check your specific system and the driver information on Intel's website for support details.

 * [Wi-Fi](https://www.intel.com/content/www/us/en/download/19351/)
 * [Bluetooth](https://www.intel.com/content/www/us/en/download/18649/)